 There’s much debate about what the difference between customer experience (CX) and user experience (UX) is, or if there even is a difference at all.
 The term “UX” has been around for a bit longer than CX—it was brought about by Don Norman in the 90s.
 Customer experience, on the other hand, is a newer concept which has only started to gain recognition in the past twelve years or so.
-Both UX and CX are crucial for brand success—so what’s the difference between the two, and how do they complement each other?
+Both UX and CX are crucial for brand success.
+Both bring attention in different ways to the work of designing more considerate products and experiences—so what’s the difference between the two, and how do they complement each other?

 In this post, we’ve laid out all the key similarities and differences between UX and CX.
 We’ve organized our comparative guide as follows: